14 Mach Number & Reynolds Number

 Definition of Reynolds Number

 The Reynolds number is another important parameter used in categorizing aerodynamic flows.
-Osborne Reynolds did fundamental experiments to understand fluid dynamics better and also developed the statistical, mathematical framework used in the study of turbulence.
+Osborne Reynolds did fundamental experiments to understand fluid dynamics better and developed the statistical, mathematical framework for studying turbulence.
 The Reynolds number is given the symbol Re and is defined as

-More often than not, the reference velocity is the free-stream velocity V_{\infty}, and the density is the free-stream density \varrho_{\infty}.
+The reference velocity is often the free-stream velocity V_{\infty}, and the density is the free-stream density \varrho_{\infty}.
 For a wing, the reference length is the wing chord c (L = c), so the Reynolds number based on the chord is

-This latter form of the Reynolds number that students first encounter in their study of aerodynamics, but it is not the only form encountered in practice.
-This form is often used in the scaling of flow situations, such as between an aircraft model in a wind tunnel and the full-size version, to obtain what is called dynamic flow similarity.
+This latter form of the Reynolds number that people first encounter in their study of aerodynamics is one of many forms encountered in practice.
+This form is often used to scale flow situations, such as between an aircraft model in a wind tunnel and one in flight, to obtain the full-size dynamic flow similarity.

 The Reynolds number will be

-so a Reynolds number of about 27 million.
-Again, notice that the atmospheric properties have been evaluated using the International Standard Atmosphere (ISA) model, for which a handy online ISA calculator can be found here.
+So, the Reynolds number is about 27 million.
+Again, the atmospheric properties have been evaluated using the International Standard Atmosphere (ISA) model, for which a handy online ISA calculator can be found here.

-Summary of the range of Reynolds numbers and Mach numbers encountered by a variety of flight articles.
+Summary of the range of Reynolds and Mach numbers encountered by various flight articles.

-It will also be apparent that Reynolds number and Mach number are interrelated by the velocity, V. For example, the Reynolds number based on chord can be written in terms of the free-stream Mach number as
+It will also be apparent that the Reynolds and Mach numbers are interrelated by the velocity, V. For example, the Reynolds number based on chord can be written in terms of the free-stream Mach number as

 Using the values for \varrho_{\infty}, a_{\infty} and \mu_{\infty} for air at standard sea-level conditions then